Looking for your first job after leaving school, but worried a lack of experience will hold you back?

 A Hobbies and Interests section is optional.
 However, if you lack any notable work experience, they can be a great way of getting your personality across.

 Just be wary of anything too generic, such as socialising with friends or going to the cinema (unless, of course, you’re applying for a role at your local cinema).
-If they’re particularly individual, or actually back up your motives for applying for this role, then they should be included.

 If you do have some relevant work experience, even if it was only for a brief period, this can be a great help.